-We summarize the set of Higgs exotic decays in Table 17, including current and projected LHC constraints, and limits from our study for the CEPC with 5 ab-1 integrated luminosity.
-For the LHC constraints, we tabulate both the current limits and projected limits on these exotic decay channels from various references.
-We choose to focus on comparison for particular benchmark points, which is sufficient to demonstrate the qualitative difference between the LHC and CEPC.
+The set of Higgs boson exotic decays with their projected LHC constraints and limits from the CEPC with $5.6 \,\mathrm{ab}^{-1}$ integrated luminosity are summarized in Table 17.
+For the LHC constraints, both the current limits and projected limits on these exotic decay channels from various references are tabulated.
+The comparison are performed for particular benchmark points to demonstrate the qualitative difference between the (HL-)LHC and CEPC.